INFORMSJoC/2024.0546/src/Comp/LinTP/readme.md

 # References
 1. Herings PJJ, Zhan Y (2024) The computation of pairwise stable networks.
 Mathematical Programming 203:443–473.
-2. Harsanyi JC, Selten R (1988) A general theory of equilibrium selection in games (Cambridge: MIT Press).
-3. Jackson MO, Wolinsky A (1996) A strategic model of social and economic networks.
+2. Jackson MO, Wolinsky A (1996) A strategic model of social and economic networks.
 Journal of Economic Theory 71:44–74.